zeta-chain/node/docs/cli/zetacored/zetacored_collect-observer-info.md

 # collect-observer-info

-collect observer info from a folder , default path is ~/.zetacored/os_info/
+collect observer info into the genesis from a folder , default path is ~/.zetacored/os_info/

 ```